 I will list my favorite 21 utensils today, but I would love to hear what your favorite ones are, the ones you can’t cook or bake without.
-There is something magical when you grab a bowl and start measuring the cups of flour, sugar, spices or whatever, and you grab a spoon to whip together a really awesome meal.
+There is something magical when you grab a bowl and start measuring the cups of flour, sugar, spices, and other ingredients to make a successful recipe come to life.

 Utensils In Your Kitchen:

 - Danish whisk: I use mine for just about everything.
 Danish Dough Hand Whisk / Mixer 11″ or 14″.
 I use it for pancake batter, waffle batter, muffins, and natural yeast making.
 Some people are so used to using a large spoon to stir varios mixtures, they haven’t learned the benefit of using a whisk.
 I love mine.

 - Stainless steel whisk: this one I use for lumpy gravy or to beat some eggs.
 If I want to take the time, I can use it to make whipped cream, but I would rather use my electric hand mixer.
 Norpro 3 Piece Stainless Steel Balloon Whisk Set